0xVampirot/Stables-Paper-Trading/README.md

 - Total costs and revenues.
 - Cumulative profit and loss.

-### Trading Strategy
+### Trading Strategy for 2 Stables:
 - Buying: The bot will buy stablecoins when the market price is less than 1.
-It calculates the amount to buy as 80% of the available balance divided by the current market price.
+It calculates the amount to buy as 80%/100% of the available balance divided by the current market price.
 - Selling: The bot will sell stablecoins when the market price is greater than 1.
-It calculates the amount to sell as 80% of USDT currently held in the portfolio.
+It calculates the amount to sell as 80%/100% of USDT currently held in the portfolio.
 - Profit and Loss Calculation: After each sell transaction, the bot calculates profit or loss based on the average cost of stablecoins sold compared to their selling price.

+### Trading Strategy for 3+ Stables:
+- Swapping: The bot will look at the highest balance stable coin existing in the wallet and fetch the market price of the two other stablecoins.If the market price is greater than 1, it will swap according to the better rate if both market prices are greater than 1.
+- Profit and Loss Calculation: After each swap, the bot calculates profit or loss based on the average cost of stablecoins sold compared to their selling price.

 ## Future Enhancements
-- Use hot wallet to test with test tokens.
+- Use hot wallet to test with an Aggregator's API.
-- Add logging functionality for better tracking of trades and performance.

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.